-The ETNA ultrafiltration membrane is made of composite fluoro polymer membrane cast on polypropylene (PP) backing material.
-The UF-ETNA spiral membrane is available in two types: ETNA01PP and ETNA10PP having a molecular weight cut-off value (MWCO) of 1,000 and 10,000 dalton respectively.
+The ETNA spiral membrane is made of composite fluoro polymer cast on polypropylene (PP) backing material.
+The ETNA spiral membrane is available in two different types with a molecular weight cut-off value (MWCO) of either 1,000 or 10,000 dalton.

-This ultrafiltration membrane is also made of composite fluoro polymer membrane cast on polypropylene backing material.
-The UF-FS spiral membrane is available as FS40PP with a MWCO value of 100,000 dalton.
+The FS spiral membrane is also made of composite fluoro polymer cast on polypropylene backing material.
+The FS spiral membrane has a MWCO value of 100,000 dalton.

-The UF-PE membrane is made of either polysulphone or polyethersulphone membrane on polyester (PET) support material.
-The UF-PE spiral membrane is available in the following types: GR60PE, GR61PE, GR70PE, GR73PE and GR82PE with MWCO values ranging from 25,000 to 5,000 dalton.
+The UF-PE spiral membrane is made of either polysulphone or polyethersulphone cast on polyester support material.
+The UF-PE spiral membrane is available in different types with MWCO values ranging from 5,000 to 25,000 dalton.

 - cost-effective operation due to low energy consumption

 - long life time compared to traditional dead-end filtration